Factors responsible for the education inflation rate in India?

 Here are a few examples of the increase in college education in India and abroad:

-- According to data from Unified District Information System for Education, approximately 39% of students aged 20-24 dropped out of college to help their families increase their household income.
+- According to data from the Unified District Information System for Education, approximately 39% of students aged 20-24 dropped out of college to help their families increase their household income.

 - Many Australian universities increased their tuition fees for arts and humanities courses by 113% between 2020 and 2021.